feldera/feldera/docs/tour/tour.md

 minimal changes.

-In addition to an "Add SQL Program" button for creating a new program, This tab displays a list of each existing program's name and description, which one may double-click to edit.
+In addition to an "Add SQL Program" button for creating a new program, this tab displays a list of each existing program's name and description, which one may double-click to edit.
 Each program also has a status that indicates whether it is fully compiled, and two icons for actions: a pencil <icon icon="bx:pencil" /> to view or edit the